nikolay-turpitko/my-fedora-silverblue/README.md

 ## After installation

 - Copy content of this folder to target machine using scp or git (`scp -r nick@10.0.2.2:/home/nick/Projects/my-fedora-silverblue ~/Downloads`).
-- Run `postinst-*` scripts, rebooting after between them.
+- Run `postinst-*` scripts, rebooting between them as requested.

 ## Other manual steps after installation